MTU Logo

 1. Updates are found at http://windowsupdate.microsoft.com.

 IMPORTANT NOTE: You MUST use Windows Internet Explorer to gather your updates.
-You CANNOT use any other Browser (Netscape, Firefox, Opera, etc.).
+You CANNOT use Netscape, Firefox, Opera, etc. or any other Browser.

-2. When the page above appears, click on the Custom button.
-Your computer will be scanned for what updates are not installed.
+2. When the page above appears, click the Custom button.
+Your computer will be scanned for what updates need to be installed.
+DO NOT click the Express button as it will not fully update YOUR computer.

 3. In the left column, select (click) all items under Optional Software.